lathi500/Task4_frontend/README.md

-# Front-end for displaing USDC token holder data
+# Front-end for displaying USDC token holder data
  For running a project follow a steps:

  step1: clone project